OpenFn/unicef-cambodia/README.md

 ### Note!
 Commits to master will deploy automatically to OpenFn.org.

 ## (1) Functional Requirements
-See [this document](https://docs.google.com/document/d/1zNyWXHhbJ0u_v5oeFSRGGoam2KdwHEYgSuSJ33qFai8/edit#heading=h.rmgmdzhp7hd5) for an overview of the Primero & OSCaR interoperability requirements.
+See [this document](https://docs.google.com/document/d/1zNyWXHhbJ0u_v5oeFSRGGoam2KdwHEYgSuSJ33qFai8/edit#heading=h.rmgmdzhp7hd5) for an overview of the Primero & OSCaR interoperability project and requirements.

 Two integration flows have been implemented to facilitate a bi-directional sync between the Primero and OSCaR systems to share relevant case and referral data between systems.
 This is to support the following functional requirements.